What is the Test Case?

 - The required tools and resources for testing need to be accumulated before the beginning of the testing process

-- A Test Case is a set of actions executed to verify a particular feature or functionality of your software application
+- Test Case is a set of actions executed to verify particular features or functionality whereas Test Scenario is any functionality that can be tested.